 While Branner got some laughs at the expense of Winnie’s backward-thinking friends and family, there was always a sly subtext to his storylines.
 He hinted that Winnie’s pursuit of sophistication and all the fashionable trappings of the upper classes was misguided.

 Winnie was on a nonstop mission to dress perfectly, find the right husband and mold her brother into a modern man.
 She succeeded in the first of these objectives, but not the others.

 Winnie’s brother, however, was a tougher nut to crack.
-The free-spirited Perry was forever refusing to wear the fancy suits Winnie bought for him (earning him more than one beating) and choosing jumping into the ocean with his friends over joining Winnie on a party aboard a yacht.
+The free-spirited Perry was forever refusing to wear the fancy suits Winnie bought for him (earning him more than one beating).
+And he chose to jump into the ocean with his friends over joining Winnie on a party aboard a yacht.

-But it was Winnie’s love-life that fascinated readers most.
-A working stiff wasn’t good enough for Winnie, she needed a rich man.
+But it Winnie’s love life fascinated readers most.
+A working stiff wasn’t good enough for Winnie.
+She needed a rich man.
 Mike Mulligan, a working-class suitor, was constantly chasing Winnie.
 She liked the attention, but made clear that Mike couldn’t afford a wife like her.
 When he finally emerged as a respectable suitor (i.e. wealthy), he and Winnie’s wedding plans were crushed.
 He was arrested as a bootlegger.